Long Term Illness Scheme

 If your doctor or occupational therapist prescribes a medical or surgical appliance, it will be supplied to you from your Local Health Office.

-Non-medical card holders, non-GP visit card holders and conditions not covered under Long Term Illness
+Non-medical card holders, non-GP visit card holders and conditions not covered under the Long Term Illness Scheme

-If you have neither a medical card, nor a GP visit card nor a medical condition listed above, you can use the Drugs Payment Scheme to limit your expenses on prescription drugs.
+If you don't have a medical card, or a GP visit card or a medical condition listed above, you can use the Drugs Payment Scheme to limit your expenses on prescription drugs.